 (c) Case 3-Previous GAAP did not require estimates of similar items for the date of transition to SB-FRSs.
 Estimates in accordance with SB-FRSs for that date reflect conditions existing at that date.
 In particular, estimates of market prices, interest rates or foreign exchange rates at the date of transition to SB-FRSs reflect market conditions at that date.
-This is consistent with the distinction in SB-FRS 10 between adjusting events after the reporting period.
+This is consistent with the distinction in SB-FRS 10 between adjusting events after the reporting period and non-adjusting events after the reporting period.